-During the first six months of fiscal 2021, we continued to see the global spread of the coronavirus pandemic ("COVID-19"), which grew to create significant volatility, uncertainty and global economic disruption.
-As disclosed in our Current Report on Form 8-K filed on April 1, 2020, we are taking proactive steps to solidify our financial position and mitigate any adverse consequences.
-These steps include preserving liquidity by drawing down \$15,000 of our existing line of credit, which is included in the "Other long-term obligations" line item in our condensed consolidated balance sheets.
+During the first nine months of fiscal 2021, we continued to see impacts of the global spread of the coronavirus pandemic ("COVID-19") and restrictions, which created and continues to create significant volatility, uncertainty and global economic disruption.
+As disclosed in our Current Report on Form 8-K filed on April 1, 2020, we have taken proactive steps to solidify our financial position and mitigate any adverse consequences.
+These steps included preserving liquidity by drawing down \$15,000 of our existing line of credit, which is included in the "Other long-term obligations" line item in our condensed consolidated balance sheets.
 In addition, we are pursuing other sources of financing, reducing investments in capital assets, have reduced executive pay and board member compensation, and have or are continuing to institute initiatives to reduce other costs in the business.
 Our board of directors voted to suspend stock repurchases under our share repurchase program and to suspend dividends for the foreseeable future.
-We believe these measures help to preserve our ability to borrow for liquidity needs and position us well for when the pandemic passes and economies begin to recover.
+In addition, during the third quarter of fiscal 2021 and throughout fiscal 2021, we have temporarily furloughed employees to manage our cost structure to align with decreased demand.
+We believe these measures help to preserve our ability to borrow for liquidity needs and position us well for when the pandemic passes and our customers and economies begin to recover.

-During fiscal 2020, we offered special voluntary retirement and voluntary exit incentive program ("Offering") and during the first six months of fiscal 2021, we conducted two reductions in force ("RIF") to adjust our capacity and reduce on-going expenses due to the reduced revenue and uncertainties created by the COVID-19 pandemic.
+During fiscal 2020, we offered a special voluntary retirement and voluntary exit incentive program ("Offering") and during the first nine months of fiscal 2021, we conducted two reductions in force ("RIF") to adjust our capacity and reduce on-going expenses due to the reduced revenue and uncertainties created by the COVID-19 pandemic.
 During the first quarter of fiscal 2021, 60 employees agreed to participate in the Offering and completed employment.
 The approximate cost of this Offering was \$931 during the first quarter of fiscal 2021.
 Under the RIF, employment was terminated with 108 employees with severance totaling \$1,426 during the first quarter of fiscal 2021 and 150 employees with severance totaling \$2,742 during the second quarter of fiscal 2021.

-Various government programs have been announced which provide financial relief for affected businesses that suffered reductions in revenue resulting from the COVID-19 pandemic including the Canada Emergency Wage Subsidy ("CEWS") under the COVID-19 Economic Response Plan in Canada, the Australian JobKeeper subsidy in Australia, the Temporary COVID-19 Wage Subsidy in Ireland, and the Job Retention Program in the United Kingdom.
-We received governmental wage subsidies of \$812 during the first quarter of fiscal 2021 and \$566 during the second quarter of fiscal 2021 and recorded such as a reduction of compensation expense, which is mostly included in the "Costs of sales" line item in our condensed consolidated statements of operations.
-Under the Coronavirus Aid, Relief, and Economic Security Act, we have elected to defer payments of the employer portion of social security taxes during the payroll tax deferral period.
-The payroll tax deferral period ends on December 31, 2020.
-As of October 31, 2020 the total amount of such deferral was \$3,976, which is included in the "Other long-term obligations" line item in our condensed consolidated balance sheet.
+We received governmental wage subsidies from various governmental programs related to COVID implications of \$254 and \$1,632 during the three and nine months ended January 30, 2021, respectively and recorded as a reduction of compensation expense, which is mostly included in the "Costs of sales" line item in our condensed consolidated statements of operations.
+We also have elected to defer payments of the employer portion of social security taxes during the payroll tax deferral period, which ended on December 31, 2020.
+As of January 30, 2021 the total amount of such deferral was \$5,122, which is included in the "Accrued expenses" and in the "Other long-term obligations" line items in our condensed consolidated balance sheet.
 Per the terms of the deferral program, 50 percent of the deferred amount is due on December 31, 2021 with the remaining 50 percent due on December 31, 2022.